louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 > Let's see… What do we have here?
 The user is asking about the differential diagnosis for sore throat, globus sensation, nonproductive cough, loss of appetite, and eye pain with headache.
 Let's break this down step-by-step.
 First, I need to think about how to frame the symptom complex and identify red flags.
 Then, I should prioritize the differential by organ system and pathophysiology.
 Next, I will appraise the strength of evidence for each leading diagnosis.
 After that, I need to outline a staged diagnostic approach and highlight pitfalls.
 Finally, I will synthesize a concise, prioritized differential and note what would change my conclusions with new data.

 > Let me first confirm the symptom cluster and its implications.
 Sore throat and globus point toward pharyngeal or laryngeal irritation or structural disease, while nonproductive cough suggests upper airway cough syndrome, laryngopharyngeal reflux, or a functional cough disorder.
 Loss of appetite is nonspecific but can accompany systemic infections, inflammatory disease, or malignancy.
-Eye pain with headache raises concern for rhinosinusitis, migraine, or a secondary headache disorder, and I should not miss temporal arteritis in older adults with new headache and visual symptoms [^65d2b5d4] [^1e87889a] [^b5263d0f].
+Eye pain with headache raises concern for rhinosinusitis, migraine, or a secondary headache disorder, and I should not miss temporal arteritis in older adults with new headache and visual symptoms [^113bxXRu] [^111nG9ry] [^115dZbxJ].

 > Hold on, let's not jump to conclusions.
 I need to check for red flags that mandate urgent action: fever, dysphagia, odynophagia, weight loss, night sweats, hemoptysis, cranial neuropathies, focal neurologic deficits, or visual loss.
-These features push me toward expedited imaging, endoscopy, or specialty referral rather than watchful waiting [^5727509d] [^59995bc5].
+These features push me toward expedited imaging, endoscopy, or specialty referral rather than watchful waiting [^113ED8S8] [^113HqQkC].

 > Next, I should review infectious etiologies.
-COVID-19 remains common and can present with sore throat, cough, headache, and anosmia or ageusia; pooled sensitivity for sore throat is modest, so a negative symptom history does not exclude disease, and testing is prudent in the right epidemiologic context [^9799c32f] [^fad9e4f4].
-Influenza can mimic this with abrupt onset of sore throat, nonproductive cough, headache, and systemic symptoms; children may have higher rates of gastrointestinal involvement, which can explain appetite change [^5c226e7c] [^acdaeada].
-I should also consider mpox in the right risk context, as sore throat, cough, and cervical lymphadenopathy are prevalent otolaryngologic features in recent outbreaks [^da771daa].
+COVID-19 remains common and can present with sore throat, cough, headache, and anosmia or ageusia; pooled sensitivity for sore throat is modest, so a negative symptom history does not exclude disease, and testing is prudent in the right epidemiologic context [^114skn62] [^117Qu6No].
+Influenza can mimic this with abrupt onset of sore throat, nonproductive cough, headache, and systemic symptoms; children may have higher rates of gastrointestinal involvement, which can explain appetite change [^113MbRi3] [^115RGQKs].
+I should also consider mpox in the right risk context, as sore throat, cough, and cervical lymphadenopathy are prevalent otolaryngologic features in recent outbreaks [^116atJzu].

 > I will now examine upper airway and reflux-related causes.
-Laryngopharyngeal reflux is a leading consideration for globus, throat clearing, and nonproductive cough, but I need to remember that randomized data show limited benefit from PPIs for throat symptoms, so I should avoid reflexively attributing everything to reflux and instead pursue objective evaluation when alarm features are present or symptoms persist [^eb7773f7] [^5727509d].
-Upper airway cough syndrome from allergic rhinitis or chronic rhinosinusitis can drive cough, throat irritation, and facial or periocular pain; I should confirm with history and exam and consider empiric therapy or imaging if red flags arise [^65d2b5d4] [^2ea9a89c].
+Laryngopharyngeal reflux is a leading consideration for globus, throat clearing, and nonproductive cough, but I need to remember that randomized data show limited benefit from PPIs for throat symptoms, so I should avoid reflexively attributing everything to reflux and instead pursue objective evaluation when alarm features are present or symptoms persist [^11726DMg] [^113ED8S8].
+Upper airway cough syndrome from allergic rhinitis or chronic rhinosinusitis can drive cough, throat irritation, and facial or periocular pain; I should confirm with history and exam and consider empiric therapy or imaging if red flags arise [^113bxXRu] [^112CBRBR].

 > Let me consider functional and sensory disorders.
-Globus sensation is common and often multifactorial; after excluding structural disease, functional globus or irritable throat syndrome is reasonable, and management shifts to reassurance, neuromodulators, and behavioral therapy rather than repeated negative tests [^5727509d] [^dfa8e29f].
-Unexplained chronic cough may reflect cough hypersensitivity syndrome, particularly post-viral, and responds poorly to acid suppression; speech therapy and neuromodulators are key options after excluding organic causes [^accc7003].
+Globus sensation is common and often multifactorial; after excluding structural disease, functional globus or irritable throat syndrome is reasonable, and management shifts to reassurance, neuromodulators, and behavioral therapy rather than repeated negative tests [^113ED8S8] [^116iaxza].
+Unexplained chronic cough may reflect cough hypersensitivity syndrome, particularly post-viral, and responds poorly to acid suppression; speech therapy and neuromodulators are key options after excluding organic causes [^115RBYEe].

 > But wait, what if the headache and eye pain signal something more serious.
-In adults over 50 with new headache, I should actively exclude giant cell arteritis, which can rarely present with sore throat and carries a risk of irreversible vision loss; prompt ESR/CRP and temporal artery evaluation are indicated when suspected [^b5263d0f].
-Rhinosinusitis can cause facial and periocular pain with headache and may coexist with throat symptoms; orbital pain or diplopia warrants urgent evaluation for complications [^65d2b5d4].
-Primary headache disorders such as migraine or tension-type headache remain common, but I should not anchor on them if secondary features are present [^1e87889a].
+In adults over 50 with new headache, I should actively exclude giant cell arteritis, which can rarely present with sore throat and carries a risk of irreversible vision loss; prompt ESR/CRP and temporal artery evaluation are indicated when suspected [^115dZbxJ].
+Rhinosinusitis can cause facial and periocular pain with headache and may coexist with throat symptoms; orbital pain or diplopia warrants urgent evaluation for complications [^113bxXRu].
+Primary headache disorders such as migraine or tension-type headache remain common, but I should not anchor on them if secondary features are present [^111nG9ry].

 > I need to ensure I do not overlook structural or neoplastic causes.
-A neck mass with sore throat, dysphagia, or persistent globus merits expedited ENT evaluation; compressive thyroid disease, parapharyngeal tumors, and Zenker's diverticulum can mimic globus and require targeted imaging and endoscopy [^2b63b43d] [^8687c44b].
-Foreign body or postsurgical airway injury can present with globus and cough; careful history and laryngoscopy are essential when the story fits [^ed243cee].
+A neck mass with sore throat, dysphagia, or persistent globus merits expedited ENT evaluation; compressive thyroid disease, parapharyngeal tumors, and Zenker's diverticulum can mimic globus and require targeted imaging and endoscopy [^1127KxWY] [^114SSwiJ].
+Foreign body or postsurgical airway injury can present with globus and cough; careful history and laryngoscopy are essential when the story fits [^1174aEmB].

 > Let me synthesize a prioritized differential.
 Most likely: viral upper respiratory infection including COVID-19 or influenza, with overlapping LPR or upper airway cough syndrome contributing to globus and cough.
 Next most likely: functional globus or irritable throat syndrome after exclusion of structural disease.
 Less likely but high consequence: giant cell arteritis in older adults, rhinosinusitis with complications, or malignancy when red flags are present.
-Rare but important: mpox in the right epidemiology, Lemierre's syndrome in adolescents and young adults with severe pharyngitis and systemic toxicity, and medication-induced cough or globus from ACE inhibitors or other agents [^9799c32f] [^5c226e7c] [^5727509d] [^b5263d0f] [^da771daa] [^1426b8c5].
+Rare but important: mpox in the right epidemiology, Lemierre's syndrome in adolescents and young adults with severe pharyngitis and systemic toxicity, and medication-induced cough or globus from ACE inhibitors or other agents [^114skn62] [^113MbRi3] [^113ED8S8] [^115dZbxJ] [^116atJzu] [^111Wskzp].

 > Next, I should review a staged diagnostic approach.
 Start with targeted history and exam to identify red flags and typical patterns.
 Obtain COVID-19 testing when epidemiologically or clinically indicated.
 If symptoms persist beyond 3–4 weeks or alarm features emerge, proceed with nasolaryngoscopy and consider ENT referral.
 If globus or dysphagia persist, esophageal evaluation with barium swallow or endoscopy is appropriate.
 Reserve brain or sinus imaging for focal neurologic signs, severe headache, or orbital symptoms.
-And in adults over 50 with new headache, order ESR/CRP to screen for temporal arteritis when suspected [^5727509d] [^65d2b5d4] [^b5263d0f].
+And in adults over 50 with new headache, order ESR/CRP to screen for temporal arteritis when suspected [^113ED8S8] [^113bxXRu] [^115dZbxJ].

 > Hold on, I should verify key pitfalls.
 Do not over-attribute throat symptoms to reflux without objective evidence, especially given TOPPITS and related data.
 Do not miss GCA in older adults with new headache.
 And do not delay evaluation of a neck mass or progressive dysphagia, as these may signal malignancy.
-Maintaining diagnostic humility and reassessing the course over time helps avoid premature closure [^eb7773f7] [^b5263d0f] [^2b63b43d].
+Maintaining diagnostic humility and reassessing the course over time helps avoid premature closure [^11726DMg] [^115dZbxJ] [^1127KxWY].

 > In summary, the most coherent explanation for this symptom cluster is a viral upper respiratory process with concurrent LPR or upper airway cough syndrome and possible functional globus, but I must actively exclude giant cell arteritis in older adults, rhinosinusitis complications, and neoplasia when red flags are present.
-A staged, multidisciplinary approach anchored in history, selective testing, and timely specialty input balances overdiagnosis with safety [^5727509d] [^65d2b5d4] [^b5263d0f].
+A staged, multidisciplinary approach anchored in history, selective testing, and timely specialty input balances overdiagnosis with safety [^113ED8S8] [^113bxXRu] [^115dZbxJ].

 ---

-The most likely causes of sore throat, globus sensation, nonproductive cough, loss of appetite, and eye pain with headache are **viral upper respiratory infection** (including COVID-19 and influenza) [^fad9e4f4] [^5c226e7c], **laryngopharyngeal reflux (LPR)** [^dac76213], and **allergic rhinitis with sinus involvement** [^2ea9a89c].
-Other considerations include **mononucleosis** [^d8e95bdc], **early bacterial pharyngitis** [^1e803f54], and **migraine with ocular symptoms** [^1e87889a].
-Red flags (dysphagia, weight loss, persistent fever, severe headache, visual changes) warrant urgent evaluation for serious causes such as epiglottitis, abscess, or giant cell arteritis [^700707c7] [^b5263d0f].
-Initial workup should include a focused history and exam, COVID-19 testing when indicated [^fad9e4f4], and targeted labs or imaging if red flags are present [^5727509d].
+The most likely causes of sore throat, globus sensation, nonproductive cough, loss of appetite, and eye pain with headache are **viral upper respiratory infection** (including COVID-19 and influenza) [^117Qu6No] [^113MbRi3], **laryngopharyngeal reflux (LPR)** [^116bMGjL], and **allergic rhinitis with sinus involvement** [^112CBRBR].
+Other considerations include **mononucleosis** [^116Yai4s], **early bacterial pharyngitis** [^111nDhv3], and **migraine with ocular symptoms** [^111nG9ry].
+Red flags (dysphagia, weight loss, persistent fever, severe headache, visual changes) warrant urgent evaluation for serious causes such as epiglottitis, abscess, or giant cell arteritis [^113s5yXU] [^115dZbxJ].
+Initial workup should include a focused history and exam, COVID-19 testing when indicated [^117Qu6No], and targeted labs or imaging if red flags are present [^113ED8S8].

 ---